Skip to article frontmatterSkip to article content

 Running with source code

-You can get the source code for this book and run it yourself.
+You can get the source code for this book and run it on your own computer.
 First install the dependencies listed in requirements.txt file and also mystmd

 pip install -r requirements.txt